-Any submitted mailing lists must be uploaded to ERF as Microsoft Excel spreadsheets, be identical to the example shown below, and must meet the following format criteria as demonstrated below:
+Any submitted mailing lists must be submitted in Microsoft Excel, be identical to the example shown below, and must meet the following format criteria as demonstrated below:

 - Submit tables in Microsoft Excel.

-- For property owners in the project area, replace full name or business name with "LANDOWNER(S) OR CURRENT RESIDENT(S)" in the "name" column.
+- For property owners in the project area3, replace full name or business name with "LANDOWNER(S) OR CURRENT RESIDENT(S)" in the "name" column.

 - Do not use punctuation marks.

-- Capitalize all data entries.

-- Comply with current U.S. Postal Service mailing standards.